Luisa-del/Remoteness/README.md

 ![](".png")

-### 1.2 Download OpenStreetMap data
+### 1.2 Download osm data

-**Download data via "QuickOSM"-plugin**

-*Only possible for *smaller* study areas like national parks or provinces.
-Not possible for whole countries - QGIS crashes if AOI is too large!*
+Download OpenStreetMap (osm) data via **"QuickOSM"-plugin** in QGIS.
+However, this is only possible for *smaller* study areas like national parks or provinces.
+Not possible for whole countries - QGIS crashes if AOI is too large!

 1. Import your study area to QGIS, open the buffer tool and create a 10 km buffer around it.
 Therefore, the layer should be stored with a metric coordinate system, like in this case UTM zone 48N (EPSG: 32648) or Pseudo-Mercator (EPSG: 3857).
 2. Enable or install QuickOSM plugin and open it (click on magnifying glass icon).